-We will work together to ensure that the most vulnerable children continue to be effectively protected and supported and that children stay with their families wherever this is possible and safe for them.
+We will work together to ensure that the most vulnerable children will continue to be effectively protected and supported and children will stay with their families wherever this is possible and safe for them.
 Children in our care will experience high quality and stable support.